ggalletty/carto-map-app/README.md

 # CARTO React App

-This is a demo application to showcase a basic implementation of CARTO APIs using Deck.gl and React.
+This is a demo application to showcase a basic implementation of [CARTO Maps](https://carto.com/) using [deck.gl](https://deck.gl/) and React.

-One of the goals of the project is to set a standard and guidelines for future development at scale through clean architecture and domain-driven-design principles.
+One of the main goals of this exercise is to put into practice clean architecture and domain-driven-design principles and provide a solid foundation on top of which build at scale a component-based solution.

 ## Introduction